p-brcn/py-socket-chat/README.md

-# py-irc
+# py-socket-chat
-irc client and server in python
+It's a low level chatting software using python sockets!